Rebecca Front: Career

 In 2012 Front starred as the psychiatrist in the Sky Arts sketch series Psychobitches, where Front's character offers therapy to notable women of history and the present day, including Anne Boleyn, Mary Queen of Scots, Mary Shelley, Enid Blyton, Eva Braun, Mary Pickford, Edith Piaf, and Anna Nicole Smith.
 The series aired on the British television channel Sky Arts 1.
 The first episode of a second series was broadcast on 25 November 2014.
 In 2013, she starred in the new Sky Living comedy The Spa, in the role of Alison Crabbe.
 She plays Cox in The Wrong Mans, a six-part comedy-thriller for BBC Two.
 The premiere was on 24 September 2013.
 She reprised this role in December 2014 for a special two-parter.
 She narrated Fox Wars which was broadcast on 22 October 2013.

 In December 2013, Sky Atlantic aired a new comedy series called Little Cracker.
 The second programme in the series was an autobiographical story written by Front and her brother Jeremy.
 It concerns the time she witnessed the near-drowning of her father in a lake; that incident was closely followed by the death of her grandfather.
 The proximity of these two experiences caused Front considerable personal anguish.
 Front was eleven years old at the time and, because of the trauma she suffered, she went through a period of not wanting to attend school.
 The programme included a comedic treatment of this time in her life, followed by Front and her brother explaining the background to the story, and how they came to write and dramatise it.
 In the programme, Front was played by Lucy Hutchinson, and her father was played by the actor Richard Lumsden.
 Samantha Spiro played her mother and Front played her headmistress, Miss Dyson.
 Front's school friend character, Karen, was played by Imogen Front.

-For their Christmas season, the BBC commissioned Death Comes to Pemberley, a three-part British television drama based on characters created by Jane Austen in her novel Pride and Prejudice.
-The first episode aired on BBC One at 8.15pm on Boxing Day 2013, was based on the best selling novel by P. D. James, the story returns to the world of Jane Austen's Pride and Prejudice and involves its characters in a new tale of murder and emotional mayhem.
+For their 2013 Christmas season, the BBC commissioned Death Comes to Pemberley, a three-part television drama based on the novel by P. D. James.
+The story returns to the world of Jane Austen's Pride and Prejudice, and involves its characters in a new tale of murder and emotional mayhem.
 Front played the part of Mrs Bennet.
+The first episode aired on BBC One at 8.15pm on Boxing Day.

 In January 2014, Front appeared in the Midsomer Murders episode "Let Us Prey", about a serial killer who uses medieval torture methods to dispatch their victims.
 She appeared in the BBC series Outnumbered, playing the headmistress at Karen's school in early 2014.
 Front portrayed Fiona in the BBC Radio 4 series Love in Recovery.
 She also starred in the sitcom Up the Women as Helen Bute, the antagonist for three episodes in mid-2013 and a six-episode series in 2015.
 From 2014 to 2019, she narrated the Channel 4 series The Supervet.